Veikkosuhonen/no-dead-code/README.md

 For absolute paths, the closest parent package.json and js/tsconfig are searched to resolve external dependencies and `compilerOptions.baseUrl`.

+The config files are `eval`uated.
+Do not run this in a codebase that you do not trust.

+NodeJS APIs are not yet supported and will be reported as not found.

 ### Path aliases

 TODO

 ## Todo